Linux

 echo "Secret file created with the name unifi-secret.yaml"

-A file named unifi-secret.yaml wil be created at the directory you are in.
+This script creates the file unifi-secret.yaml in the directory you are in.
 Deploy it on podman:

 podman kube play /home/podman/deployments/unifi-secret.yaml